Mathai (singer): After The Voice

 Mathai collaborated with Lecrae on the track "Free From it All" from Gravity, which was released September 4, 2012 and peaked at No. 3 on the Billboard 200.
 The album won the Grammy Award for Best Gospel Album.

 Mathai's EP, Girl Like Me, was released on July 4, 2013.
 Her debut single, "Once Again", was released on March 25, 2013.
 The EP was written and produced by Mathai and Grammy Award-winning producers Dru Castro and Pierre Medor.

+Personal life

+Mathai is currently working as a nurse.

+Since 2018, she has been married to Binoy Chacko.
+Upon marriage, she changed her last name, making her name "Sharon Chacko".
+The couple have two children.